ssalpawuni/ssalpawuni/content/project/2021-09-04-tutorial-1-worked-examples/index.markdown

 # Suggested solution

 Clearly, this is a `one-way ANOVA` problem,  and can be solved in many ways.
-I think it's best, IMHO, to decompose the sum of squares into an array treatment **sum of squares** and residual sum of squares.
+I think it's best, IMHO, to decompose the sum of squares into an array comprising treatment **sum of squares** and residual sum of squares.

 $x_{lj}$ be an observation for the $l^{th}$ bath under treatment $j$.
 Thus, by decomposition: